 Painting and Packaging

-Once the engine passes dyno testing, it’s taken to our paint booth where it receives a coat primer and then paint.
+Once the engine passes dyno testing, it’s taken to our paint booth where it receives a primer coat and then paint.
 After the paint has dried, the engine is bagged, tagged and prepared for shipment.
 The unit might also go into storage for a later shipment.

 “The fact that we’ve been a master distributor for such a long time has allowed us to really be a partner with the factory,” Crace said.
 “We have the factory knowledge base and resources that our customers have come to rely on when it comes to repowering their machines.”